Interpretable Embeddings with Sparse Autoencoders: A Data Analysis Toolkit

 \subsection{Debugging Tulu-3's post-training dataset}

 During supervised fine-tuning (SFT) for e.g. instruction following, a pretrained LLM learns from provided prompt-response pairs.
-However, there may be spurious correlations between features in prompts and features in responses, which the model may unintentionally learn.
+However, there may be spurious correlations between features in the prompts and responses, which the model may unintentionally learn.
 Prior work focuses on feature-label correlations (e.g. in reward models \citep{verbositybias}).
-SAEs instead allow us to find \textit{arbitrary feature correlations} between prompts and responses, without any labels.
+SAEs instead allow us to find \textit{arbitrary feature correlations} between prompts and responses without any labels.
 Here, we automatically find such a correlation in tulu-3-sft-mixture \citep{lambert2024tulu3} that was used to finetune Tulu-3 from Llama-3.1-8B.

-On a 10k sample of the training dataset, we find ``math''/``list''/``LaTeX'' features in prompts correlated with ``hope'' features in responses\footnote{The LLM baseline did not find this correlation.}---a strange correlation, which, upon examination of the activating prompt-response pairs, turns out to be math prompts having ``I hope it is correct'' in the assistant response.\footnote{Examining the original dataset construction paper, this was indeed a formatting instruction given to the dataset-generating model, although whether it was intended that Tulu learn this behavior is unclear.} Has Tulu learned this behavior, and if so, which features would trigger this behavior?
+On a 10k training data subset, we find ``math''/``list''/``LaTeX'' features in prompts correlated with ``hope'' features in responses\footnote{The LLM baseline did not find this correlation.}---a strange correlation, which, upon examination of the activated prompt-response pairs, turns out to be math prompts having ``I hope it is correct'' in the assistant response.\footnote{Examining the Tulu paper, this was indeed a formatting instruction given to the dataset-generating model, although whether it was intended that Tulu learn this behavior is unclear.} Has Tulu learned this behavior, and if so, which features would trigger it?
 We detail in Figure \ref{fig:corr/tulu-analysis} how a practitioner may \textbf{use SAE embeddings to debug a dataset}, finding correlations and differences between dataset splits, to generate hypotheses for spurious correlations.

 In \Cref{fig:corr/tulu}, we observe that Tulu indeed learned to say ``I hope it is correct'' (Llama-3.1-8B-Instruct never does).
-Strikingly, being a multi-part problem with a character triggers this phrase in intermediate \textit{coding} prompts as well, while single-part questions without a character trigger this phrase less, thus, the ``list and hope'' and ``character and hope'' correlations were also learned.
+Strikingly, being a multi-part problem with a character triggers this phrase in intermediate \textit{coding} prompts as well, while single-part questions without a character trigger it less; thus, the ``list and hope'' and ``character and hope'' correlations were also learned.
 This case study shows how SAEs can find prompt–response correlations \emph{without predefined labels or priors}, and how an insight gained from auditing a dataset led to testable hypotheses about the model.